lammps/lammps/doc/src/Developer_unittest.rst

 writing files like data files, restart files, potential files or dump files.
-This covers simple things like the file i/o convenience functions in the ``utils::`` namespace to complex tests of atom styles where creating and deleting atoms with different properties is tested in different ways and through script commands or reading and writing of data or restart files.
+This covers simple things like the file i/o convenience functions in the ``utils::`` namespace to complex tests of atom styles where creating and deleting of atoms with different properties is tested in different ways and through script commands or reading and writing of data or restart files.

 Tests for styles computing or modifying forces